 While the crisis continues, NuCompass is engaging with HR professionals, industry organizations, and supplier partners to understand the new challenges and provide resources that help support talent mobility needs as businesses return to work.

-SURVEY RESULTS: Impact of COVID-19 on Workforce Mobility
+RESEARCH SURVEY RESULTS: Impact of COVID-19 on Workforce Mobility

 NuCompass recently conducted a Flash Survey to identify the business and economic impacts of COVID-19 and highlight the implications for global mobility.
 The Survey Results show that the business community across the globe is experiencing extraordinary, unprecedented impacts resulting from the global COVID-19 pandemic.
 It is also having a significant effect on global mobility events and activities.

 NUCOMPASS AND INDUSTRY INSIGHTS

 In a recent article, published in HR C-Suite, the NuCompass Chairman, Frank Patitucci, outlines the questions corporations should be asking now about relocation policies.
 Under pandemic conditions, it's important to adapt your relocation programs to ensure employee safety and support, while providing cost-efficient results for your company.
 Read the full article in HR C-Suite here.

 Key Considerations for Relocation Today

 NuCompass CEO, Dave Marron, writes about key strategies for getting talent mobility back on track as companies begin to re-open and get employees safely back into the office.
 But, what about the people you need to relocate?Considerations include re-examining your relocation supply chain; new processes to protect employees; understanding how global changes impact relocation; and re-evaluating lump sum policies.
 Read the full article in HR Daily Advisor here.